mod7ex/gian-it.sto/Readme.md

 - npm run dev

-## responses or response status
+## . responses or response status
-#### ==> If any issue is encountered with server responses or response status (success, failure) in `templates`  we head to useApi composable and we just try to play with what the composable provides & the adapted success definition
+#####  ==>  If any issue is encountered with server responses or response status (success, failure) in `templates`  we head to useApi composable and we just try to play with what the composable provides & the adapted success definition
 `{ call, data, responce, error, loading, errorMsg, success, reset, ready }`

-## Always ridrect comes after toast api (in order to cancel in case of edit pages)
+## .
+Always ridrect comes after toast api (in order to cancel in case of edit pages)

-## the properties (resources) of the save proxy from `~/helper/save` are always in snake case
+## . the properties (resources) of the save proxy from `~/helper/save` are always in snake case

+## . the composable `useConfirmModal` it would have been a better choice to merge it (wrap) directly with the drop functions